demiglace0505/fullStackOpen2020/README.md

 ### Directory Guide

 The repository is structured such as that each part has its own branch, and within each branch is a README file which contains the details of that part.
-There is also the references folder, which contain the code that I used for each exercise.
+Written in the README file are my thoughts, reflections and processes on each exercise and the course as a whole.
+I also included snippets of code in the README, but it is still preferable to refer to the References directory and cross-check the entire code for each exercise.

 The folders are also structured according to part.